ENCCS/openmp-gpu/content/interoperability.rst

    - My code needs to use a library, how should they work together?
    - How to use OpenMP mapped variables?
+   - How to use CUDA or HIP device variables into OpenMP?

 .. objectives::